 I’m pretty impressed too.
 It’s a big old boat and it even comes with a special ballast attachment that gives the bottom some weight so you can actually put it in water.
 So far I’ve managed to dissuade the boy from taking it in the bath but I’m sure I’ll eventually succumb.It’s five to nine in the evening and he’s up drawing pictures of pirate boats (or should that be ships), so I think I can safely say that he’s impressed.

-The RRP is £49.99 but it’s actually on the Playmobil site for £42.99.
+The RRP is £49.99 but since it’s now discontinued, somewhere like Amazon is your best bet.
 I think it’s great value for money, it’s a big old ship and it comes with plenty of cannon and pirates.
 And for that matter a parrot too because what self respecting pirate doesn’t accessories nowadays?
 Theres a cargo hold, a removable deck, plenty of rigging (note to self: need to explain rigging to the boy, that’s what he’s referring to when he says special ladders for the sails) and adjustable sails too.
 Like all Playmobil it’s robust enough for an over excited 5 year old to play with too.

 We spent half the evening with the pirate ship laying siege to our Playmobil Knights Castle, although I must say the Knights (me) were heavily out numbered and out gunned by the pirates.
 So much so, even the intervention of the elephant cavalry judiciously borrowed from Fifi’s 123 Noah’s Ark, couldn’t turn the tide of battle in our favour.

 I’m fairly sure he’s asleep now, perhaps I can liberate the pirate ship from his bedroom to have a quick go myself.
 For research purposes of course…